-Walgreens stabbing: Man, 18, charged with murder in Wicker Park Walgreens employee stabbing due in court
+Walgreens stabbing: Man, 18, charged with Wicker Park Walgreens employee's murder denied bond

 "Williams discarded a knife and clothing in a nearby yard, which detectives recovered," Winstrom said.
 "We were able to determine that Williams entered an apartment complex in the 1400-block of North Sedgwick in the 18th District.
 With the assistance of 18th District tactical personnel, we were able to arrest Sincere at his apartment without incident."

+"One of my best friends in the world works at a Walgreens and I am always afraid for her, now even more so," said customer Leandra Czech.
+"There is just too many crazy people out there and it is just ridiculous and this should never had happened."

+"I am scared to go anywhere.
+I don't take my son anywhere.
+You never know, anywhere you go anything can happen," said Stephanie Burke, Chicago resident.

-Williams has been charged with one felony count of first-degree murder
+Williams has been charged with one felony count of first-degree murder.
+His attorney said Williams suffers from schizophrenia and seizures.

-Police believe Williams is also responsible for an earlier robbery at this same Walgreens and at another location., possibly with the same knife and mask he allegedly used Sunday.
+Police believe Williams is also responsible for an earlier robbery at this same Walgreens and at another location, possibly with the same knife and mask he allegedly used Sunday.

 Police don't believe Calderon was targeted for any reason.
 They said she was just a young working mother trying to make a living who never made it home to her family.

-"Extremely tragic to have a woman go to work and not come home to her child," said Chicago Police Chief of Detectives Brendan Deenihan.

-Crisis responder Andrew Holmes said the woman who was killed is the mother of a 3-year-old boy and an 11-year-old girl.
+Crisis responder Andrew Holmes said Calderon is the mother of a 3-year-old boy and an 11-year-old girl.
 Her family is struggling to come to grips with the loss.

 "Her daughter is taking it really hard," Holmes said.
 "The younger baby doesn't understand yet what's actually happened, but the daughter, she knows."